antor44/AI-Bluetooth-Phone-Assistant/README.md

 ## 🧠 Tuning & Personality

 *   **Language & Accent:** The author is not a native English speaker.
 The prompts and default interactions were originally heavily tuned for **Spanish** and optimized for a personal assistant role handling specific edge cases.
 *   **GUI Personality Changes:** You can radically modify the secretary's personality via the GUI (e.g., changing instructions, strictness, or tone).
-However, **be warned**: doing so can trigger unforeseen side effects or cause the AI to ignore structural commands like hanging up or saving messages.
+Note that significant personality changes may affect the reliability of structural commands like hanging up or saving messages.
 *   **Localization:** You can easily add new languages.
 Simply duplicate the `en-US` or `es-ES` folder inside the `languages` directory and translate the values in the `.json` files (`gui.json` and `assistant.json`). **Do not change the variable keys/names**, only translate the text values.
-In determinated cases you could modify slightly the default prompts, for example, change "If they suggest leaving it with a neighbour, give permission for this" instead of "If they suggest leaving it with a neighbour, NEVER give permission for this".
-Depending on your regional slang you can extend or shorten the word list related to a variable.
+In some cases you could slightly modify the default prompts — for example, changing "If they suggest leaving it with a neighbour, give permission for this" instead of "If they suggest leaving it with a neighbour, NEVER give permission for this".
+Depending on your regional slang you can extend or shorten word lists related to a given variable.

 ### Recommended Operating Profile
-For privacy-sensitive or legally cautious deployments, the safest default profile is generally:
-*   concise,
-*   neutral,
-*   non-chatty,
+For a balanced default experience, the recommended profile is:
+*   Concise and neutral tone
-*   inbound-call focused,
+*   Inbound-call focused
-*   resistant to oversharing,
-*   and limited to call handling, message capture, hold management, and basic classification.
+*   Limited to call handling, message capture, hold management, and basic classification
+*   Resistant to oversharing personal or schedule details

-A more playful, emotionally warm, or highly compliant personality may sound nicer, but it can also increase the risk of over-disclosure, prompt drift, or ambiguous behavior during real calls.
+A more expressive or conversational personality sounds nicer, but may reduce reliability for structural commands during real calls.

 ---